Parassingh-90/PYTHON-PROGRAMMING-LAB-polymorphism/storyboard/README.md

 ## Storyboard (Round 2)

-Delete this line before submission : The core principle of Round 2 is to make the lab/experiment documentation elaborated in a manner that it makes easy for any person (developer/domain and non domain faculty/student) to understand and develop the lab/experiment.

 Experiment 1: Write a program in python to calculate the area of circle, square and triangle using polymorphism.